Q27 (New York City bus): Service extensions

 Alternate buses were extended south along Springfield Boulevard to Queens Village station of the Long Island Rail Road on April 30, 1950.
 This change had been approved by the New York City Board of Estimate on April 4.

 On October 30, 1951, the Oakland Terrace Civic Association requested that the NYCBOT extend the Q27 to Little Neck via Horace Harding Boulevard to serve newly developed areas.
-The Q27 ran from Main Street and Roosevelt Avenue, via Kissena Boulevard, Holly Avenue, 46th Avenue, 47th Avenue, 216th Street and Springfield Boulevard to Queens Village station.
+The Q27 ran from Main Street and Roosevelt Avenue, via Kissena Boulevard, Holly Avenue, 46th Avenue, 47th Avenue, 48th Avenue, 216th Street and Springfield Boulevard to Queens Village station.
 The extension, which was supported by the transit committee of the Flushing Chambers of Commerce, would have been made either as a shuttle route, or through the diversion of some Q27 trips.

 On January 22, 1957, service was extended on a 90-day trial basis by 2 miles from the Queens Village LIRR station to the intersection of Springfield Boulevard and Merrick Boulevard, as part of a series of citywide bus changes.
 The change was approved by the New York City Transit Authority (NYCTA) on November 29, 1956.
 On June 30, 1957, service was extended on a 60-day trial basis by 1.5 miles from Springfield Boulevard and Merrick Boulevard to Merrick Boulevard and 233rd Street.
 The extension was made to encourage more people to use the bus route.
 Ridership on the temporary extension to Springfield Boulevard and Merrick Boulevard was low, with revenues averaging 23 cents per mile, lower than the 80 cents per mile needed to break even.
 On August 26, 1957, the NYCTA announced that service would resume terminating at Springfield Boulevard and Merrick Boulevard on September 8, since it was losing $120 a day on the extension to 233rd Street.